Coxswain Grade 3

 $180 Recreational Skippers Ticket, if you don’t already have it.

-We provide the course.
-We will assist, but we aren’t your mum.
-We are trying to train you to take care of yourself as a Coxswain and you are expected to research and look after yourself and find the necessary information that a Coxswain should be able to do in the workplace.
+We provide the course and we will assist, but we are trying to train you to take care of yourself as a Coxswain and you are expected to research and look after yourself and find the necessary information that a Coxswain should be able to find in the workplace.
 We have trained thousands of Coxswains all around Australia, and know what it takes.
-This is not a tick and flick, its a real course, you WILL learn something and you will be doing part of the are training the Coxswain, not computer skills nor reading and writing, so you will need to get those skills elsewhere before you can do the course.
+This is not a tick and flick, its a real course, you WILL learn something and you will be doing the training for the Coxswain, not computer skills nor reading and writing, so you will need to get those skills elsewhere before you can do the course.